jorgt/wf-demo-howto/README.md

 For the SAP spiel about workflow and pricing options, have a look at the [introduction page](https://cloudplatform.sap.com/dmp/capabilities/us/product/SAP-Cloud-Platform-Workflow/df696e5a-d973-4ecd-8d8d-532d60aa1921) here.

+I recommend using a trial account to follow along, because a bunch of the features used below are not free on a commercial account.

 ### This document covers:
 1. Activating workflow on your trial account dashboard and WebIDE,
 1. Allocating all workflow authorisation roles to your user,